scoskey/boisemathcircles.org/bmc-sessions/_posts/2017-01-14-parametric.md

 tags: parametric
 ---

 In this activity we explored periodic parametric curves.
-We particularly studied the patterns that arise when you change the periods of the $x(t)$ and $y(t)$ coordinates.<!--more-->
+We particularly studied the patterns that arise when you change the periods of the x(t) and y(t) coordinates.

 To start playing around with parametric curves, you will need geogebra.
 Then you can use the following link to download our geogebra worksheet!